acprice3/CS201PortfolioProject/README.md

 3. The dictionary file.
 This should be stored locally and should contain words separated by a newline.
     My program will ignore any words containing capital letters or punctuation, so the only words stored from the file will be entirely composed of lowercase letters.
 The list that I used can be found at this
     link: https://users.cs.duke.edu/~ola/ap/linuxwords.
+On Google Chrome this file displays with each word separated by a newline, but on other browsers (such as Microsoft Edge) the file displays with spaces in between words.
-If you decide to use this file, just store it into a .txt file and enter the title, for example "words.txt" when the game asks for the dictionary file.
+    The file will NOT work correctly if there are not newlines separating the words.
+So if you decide to use this file, make sure that it is opened on a browser that shows the words separated by newlines, then save it into a .txt file and enter the title, for example "words.txt" when the game asks for the dictionary file.
 Otherwise, any dictionary file will work so long as it matches the format (separated by a newline, with all non-proper nouns composed entirely of lowercase letters).
 Again, all proper nouns and words containing punctuation will be ignored and not stored.

 The game will then display the board and an instruction to start your timer.
 This can be done on a phone or simply through the clock on your computer.
 The game will then recursively search through the board to find all possible words.